oslewis/Adventure-Game/README.md.txt

 In order to play the game, python v3 is required.
 Once Python has been installed on your device, click the adventure_game.py file to run.

+## Contribution

+If you have any suggestions or bug submissions, kindly comment via issues topic section and you will be responed to shortly.

+Thank you :)